I-1-2-47.Administrative Review of the Amount of the Fee Under the Fee Agreement — Procedures for Determining Fee Amount

 The reviewing official must consider the total fee for all services when reviewing a request for administrative review of the authorized fee.

-In concurrent claims involving a common issue (e.g., disability), consider the total fee amount based on the past-due benefits resulting from both the title II claim and the XVI claim.
+In concurrent claims involving a common issue (e.g., disability in the same time period), consider the total fee amount based on the past-due benefits resulting from both the Title II claim and the Title XVI claim.

-In title II claims involving one or more auxiliary beneficiaries, consider the total fee amount based on the past-due benefits of the primary claimant and any auxiliary beneficiaries.
+In Title II claims involving one or more auxiliary beneficiaries, consider the total fee amount based on the past-due benefits of the primary claimant and any auxiliary beneficiary.

 Exceptions: